yes-soft-de/barter/backend/README.md

 ### Rating
 #### Create new rating for an account or for a service.
-_Note: entityType takes one of two chars 'A' or 'S', where 'A' refers to Account or 'S' refers to Service.
+_Note: entityType takes one of two words 'Account' or 'Service', where each word refers to the type of the entity being rated.
 While entityID takes the serviceID exclusively._
 ```
 /rating
 methods: POST